-- (i) Current prices in an active market for properties of different nature, condition or location (or subject to different lease or other contracts), adjusted to reflect those differences; - (ii) Recent prices of similar properties in less active market, with adjustments to reflect any changes in economic conditions since the date of the transactions that occurred at those prices; and - (iii) Discounted cash flow projections based on reliable estimates of future cash flows, derived from the terms of any existing lease and other contracts and (where possible) from external evidence such as current market rents for similar properties in the same location and condition, and using discount rates that reflect current market assessments of the uncertainty in the amount and timing of the cash flows. - (iv) The Group engaged external, independent and qualified valuators to determine the fair value of the Group's land and buildings.
-The valuations were performed in August 2021.
-The Group's policy is to obtain independent valuations for freehold land and buildings at least every three years.
-(Note 20).
+- Current prices in an active market for properties of different nature, condition or location (or subject to different lease or other contracts), adjusted to reflect those differences; - (ii) Recent prices of similar properties in less active market, with adjustments to reflect any changes in economic conditions since the date of the transactions that occurred at those prices; and - (iii) Discounted cash flow projections based on reliable estimates of future cash flows, derived from the terms of any existing lease and other contracts and (where possible) from external evidence such as current market rents for similar properties in the same location and condition, and using discount rates that reflect current market assessments of the uncertainty in the amount and timing of the cash flows. - (iv) The Company engaged external, independent and qualified valuators to determine the fair value of the Company's land and building.
+The valuation was performed in September 2022.
+The Company's policy is to obtain independent valuations for freehold land and buildings at least every three years.
+(Note 21).

-The 2021 valuation was conducted using the direct comparison and investment method.
+The 2022 valuation was conducted using the direct comparison and investment method.
 This methodology was used due to the impact of the Covid-19 pandemic on the Company's property.
-In arriving at the opinion of value, sales of five (5) comparable properties in the same location were analysed.
+In arriving at the opinion of value, sales and rentals of six (6) comparable properties in the same location were analysed.
 Adjustments to the comparable sale price were then made for differences (location, size, condition, age and other relevant factors) in order to arrive at the final opinion value stated.

-5 Cash and cash equivalents \$'000 \$'000

-Cash and bank balances 427,693 382,112
+5 Cash and cash equivalents 2022 \$'000 2021 \$'000 Cash and bank balances 315,753 427,693

-Cash and cash equivalents include the above for the purpose of the statement of cash flows.
+Cash and cash equivalents include the above for the purpose of the Statement of Cash Flows.